roobertsaves/ERC20AS/README.md

   </ul>
 </div>

 This project demonstrates a basic ERC20 token use case.
 It comes with a special modifier for the transfer and transferFrom functionality.
-The modifier "onlyOncePerBlock(address)" will make a token sender only be able to send a transfer transaction once per block.
+The modifier "onlyOncePerBlock(address,address)" will make a token sender only be able to send a transfer transaction once per block.
 A sandwich (front- & backrun within one block) isn't possible anymore.
 Although a single frontrun or a backrun will still be possible.

 ### Magic modifier
 ```solidity